parkpow/deep-license-plate-recognition/README.md

 To use a locally hosted sdk, pass the url to the docker container as follows:

-`python plate_recognition.py --api-key MY_API_KEY --sdk-url http://localhost:8080 /path/to/vehicle.jpg`
+`python plate_recognition.py  --sdk-url http://localhost:8080 /path/to/vehicle.jpg`

 ## Number plate recognition on a video